 - Any other information such as whether you have a restricted budget, or would like me to look for any specific records in the final research.

-I try to perform each initial assessment within 48 hours of receiving an initial request.
+I try to perform each initial assessment within 48 hours of receiving an initial request (although please be aware that this may be longer at busy times).
 Then I will contact you with an estimate of how long the research will take and the cost of the research.
 You will also receive a Research Plan which sets out the research aims and an outline of how those aims may be achieved.
 Please bear in mind that certificates (birth, marriage or death) from the General Register Office (GRO) and credits for ScotlandsPeople that are obtained throughout the course of the research are additional charges.
 These are added to the final price estimate.

 When the research has been agreed, the finished product will include a written report and generally one or two family trees, depending on the nature of the research.
 This is usually sent in a PDF format via email.
-If you wish to receive a paper copy, then extra charges will apply to compensate for printing and postage.
+If you wish to receive a paper copy, then extra charges will apply to compensate for printing and postage- please do indicate whether this is required in any initial communication.
 Additionally, I can also send a separate GEDcom (Genealogical Data Communication) file version of any family trees included in the finished report.
 These would be sent electronically via email, but please do ensure that you have the correct software to read this type of file.
 I am happy to give advice about this.

 Please contact me to discuss your needs.
 I will then be able to give you a quote for any work being undertaken, taking into consideration any special requirements.
 When your project is complete, an invoice will be sent to you with all relevant payment details included.
 Payment is required within 14 days.
 Your finished report will then be sent after payment has been received.
 I accept cheques, Bank Transfers or PayPal payments, all in pound sterling (£).